HACKERALERT/Picocrypt/Roadmap.md

 # Roadmap
 Here's the road ahead for Picocrypt.
-Not all items listed will be added; They are simply possible new features.
+Not all items listed will be added; they are simply possible new features.
 They're not in any particular order.
 Have suggestions?
 Create an Issue.
 Thanks!

 <ul>
 	<li>Get Picocrypt audited (please donate to help fund the audit)</li>